SecularSolstice/SecularSolstice.github.io/speeches/Attempts_Were_Made.md

 Because the warning signs of coming dangers are gathering again.
 The danger of yet another world war not least among them.

-And there's still no sign of adults in the room.
+And there's still no sign of anyone we can count on.

-At all.

-At least, not yet.